haquanq/fm-interactive-card-details-form/.docs/frontend-mentor.md

 Hello everyone :moyai:

-I did spend sometimes to find different blogs on making elements responsive and after everything i decided to leverage CSS built in function (`clamp(), min(), max(), calc()`) to calculate various sizes for certain elemnt (parent to children).
+I did spend sometimes to find different blogs on making elements responsive and after everything i decided to leverage CSS built in function (`clamp(), min(), max(), calc()`) to calculate various sizes for certain element (parent to children).
 Maybe this won't work on old browser but i'm glad it worked for the current need.

 :seedling: **Built with**